-The seventeenth annual Vegfest was held on April 7 & 8, 2018.
+The eighteenth annual Vegfest will be held on March 30 & 31, 2019.
 Vegfest is an amazing event where many people discovered how great vegetarian food can taste, and how much it can help.

 Tag Archives: Vegfest

 People coming for the first time are sometimes overwhelmed by the abundance of food choices and learning opportunities available to them, so our recommendation is to plan ahead.

 Food sampling at Vegfest is always one of the most popular parts of the event, and with over 500 different kinds of food to try, we’re sure you’ll find plenty you’ll like and discover more new products each year.
 Because there’s so much to sample at Vegfest, the trick is remembering it all!
 So we suggest having a memo book with you when going up and down the aisles.
 That way you can write down not only the names of new foods you’ve tried, such as the latest dairy-free “cheddar,” and also the different flavors and varieties of familiar foods used in new ways, such as Japanese style silken tofu stir-fried in a Tex-Mex sauce.
 You can also jot down details, such as which local stores carry the product, and other varieties and flavors of the product that are available.
 You can also use your cellphone camera to take a quick picture of each product you like, so that you’ll have an instant record of the packaging when you get home.
 Bargain hunters should be on the lookout for coupons throughout the weekend, and be sure not to miss our Sunday night closing sale, when all the remaining food is available than bargain prices.